Community College of Beaver County

 - Student Earnings Highest graduate earnings (10 years post graduation)

-- The teacher population of 85 teachers has declined by 15% over five years.
+- The teacher population of 85 teachers has stayed relatively flat over five years.

 |Community College of Beaver County||(PA) Community College Avg.|